 And here are some of our favourites…

 For a really good brunch, head to Rosemarino, a bright and airy award-winning Italian restaurant located in pretty Clifton.
+They’ve won best the best breakfast and best Italian restaurant at the Bristol Good Food awards for three years in a row, and if you go you’ll soon see why.
 Their all-day breakfast menu features classic brunch dishes cooked to perfection: Eggs Benedict, spicy Shakshouka and fan favourite ‘Tommy’s 1 Pan’: ham hock with chopped sausage, onions, mushrooms and potatoes, cooked with eggs and served with toasted focaccia.
 It’s also a lovely dinner spot – the menu changes every day but it’s generally vegetarian friendly, making the most of local, fresh and seasonal produce.
 Staple dishes include risottos, pasta, gnocchi, homemade bread and antipasti platters designed for sharing.

 Originally a food truck in Glastonbury, Thali Cafe now have a number of restaurants dotted around Bristol.
 Authentic Indian dishes are served ‘Thali’ style: a way of eating in India where a selection of dishes are served on one big steel plate.
 Fan favourites include the Goan fish curry, a crispy paneer dish and the spinach daal, served with fresh spinach and a handful of aubergine curry.
 Fresh ingredients, great flavours, colourful decor and a relaxed atmosphere.
 Branches in Clifton, Easton, Montpelier, Southville and Totterdown.